 - Inform all parents/carers of children in Years 5 and 6 about Sex Education lessons before children begin the topic.
-All parents/carers are welcome to view the programme of lessons, ask questions about any issues and how they are taught, and to see the materials the school uses in its teaching. - Inform parents about the school's Relationship and Sex education policy and practice. - Answer any questions that parents may have about the relationship and sex education of their child. - Take seriously any issue that parents raise with teachers or governors about this policy or the arrangements for Relationship and Sex Education in school.
+All parents/carers are welcome to view the programme of lessons, ask questions about any issues and how they are taught, and to see the materials the school uses in its teaching. - Parents are informed of which SCIB unit will be covered at the start of each term that this is taught. - Inform parents about the school's Relationship and Sex education policy and practice. - Answer any questions that parents may have about the relationship and sex education of their child. - Take seriously any issue that parents raise with teachers or governors about this policy or the arrangements for Relationship and Sex Education in school.